Blessedseal/docs_Map_prop_list/README.md

 ## How to contribute

-Submit a Pull Request to [https://github.com/salcodes1/r5reloaded-docs](https://github.com/salcodes1/r5reloaded-docs) and we will analyze it.
+Submit a Pull Request to [this repo](https://github.com/R5Reloaded/docs) and we will analyze it.
 Do note any feature you document must be part of the official repos.